 "Aunt Betty" was baking bread for the Continental Army when the British approached from Ash Swamp, smelled the delicious aroma of baking bread and demanded the loaves.
 "Aunt Betty" refused, stating she would only give the bread in fear, not love.
-The British general and his troops marched on, leaving the bread behind.
+The British general and his troops marched on, but not before plundering the farm and taking tools and supplies.